siriuxyu/ReAct-Agent/README.md

 - **`web_reader`**: Fetch and extract content from web pages
 - **`file_system_search`**: Search for files in the file system

+**Web Search:**
+- **`web_search`** (Claude built-in, default): When using Anthropic models with `enable_web_search=True` (default), Claude uses its own built-in web search tool (`web_search_20250305`).
+This provides encrypted search results that Claude can process directly, with automatic citation support.
+The search results are encrypted and only Claude can decrypt them, ensuring secure and accurate information retrieval.
+- **`web_searcher`** (fallback): A custom DuckDuckGo-based search tool available as a fallback for non-Anthropic models or when Claude's web search is disabled.
+This tool returns plain text search results that can be used with the `web_reader` tool to fetch page content.

+**Note:** When using Claude models, the built-in `web_search` tool is preferred because it provides better integration, automatic citations, and encrypted results that Claude can process natively.
+The `web_searcher` tool is kept for compatibility with non-Anthropic models.

 **Memory Tools (automatically added per user):**
 - **`search_memory`**: Search ChromaDB for previously stored memories
 - **`store_memory`**: Store important information for long-term recall